RevenueHunt/docs/docs/how-to-guides/change-checkout-settings.md

     2. **Locate Checkout Settings**: Within the settings menu, navigate to the `Basic` section, and from there, find the `Checkout Settings`.
         ![how to change checkout settings](/images/manual_quizbuilder_resultspage_settings_basic_checkout.png){width="500"}
     3. This is where you can customize how products are added to the cart and how customers proceed to checkout.
-Shop Quiz: Product Recommendation Quiz offers two primary options for managing how customers interact with products they wish to purchase:
+RevenueHunt's Product Recommendation Quiz offers two primary options for managing how customers interact with products they wish to purchase:

         1. **Add Product to Cart**: